-Guideline related to: Article 2 paragraph 2, Article 4 paragraph 1.1, Annex I sections 2.3, 2.10b and 2.11.1
+Guideline related to: Article 3 paragraph 2, Article 5 paragraph 1 and 2, Annex I Sections 2.3, 2.10b and 2.11.1

-Question: Are national requirements additional to the Pressure Equipment Directive (PED) for the design, conformity assessment and installation of safety systems of CE-marked boilers for generating steam or superheated water intended for operation without continuous supervision permissible?

-- the boiler is intended for operation without continuous supervision any additional design requirements would constitute a restriction on or impediment to the placing of this product on the market.
+Question Are national requirements additional to the Pressure Equipment Directive (PED) for the design, conformity assessment and installation of safety systems of CE-marked boilers for generating steam or superheated water intended for operation without continuous supervision permissible?
+Answer No. When - the boiler is intended for operation without continuous supervision - the specific hazards due to this situation are taken into account in the hazard analysis and design of the assembly and its safety systems - this assembly meets all relevant provisions of the PED (including a description of the intended operation mode and of the associated safety systems in the instructions for use) any additional design requirements would constitute a restriction on or impediment to the making available on the market of this product placing of this product on the market.

-- the specific hazards due to this situation are taken into account in the hazard analysis and design of the assembly and its safety systems

-- this assembly meets all relevant provisions of the PED (including a description of the intended operation mode and of the associated safety systems in the instructions for use)

 National requirements may oblige the user to check the function of the safety system periodically.
 The requirements shall be based on technical criteria of the design of the safety system in order to guarantee that for similar safety systems the same operational requirements apply.

-See also guidelines 3/4, 8/3 and 9/18.

-Note: Guideline 8/15 identifies significant ESRs applicable to boilers intended for operation without continuous supervision.
+See also PED Guidelines C-04, H-03 and I-18.
+Reason Note PED Guideline H-15 identifies significant ESRs applicable to boilers intended for operation without continuous supervision.

+Accepted by Working Party Guidelines (WPG) on: 09/12/2015 Accepted by Working Group Pressure (WGP) on: 15/03/2016

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"

-Guideline related to: Article 4, paragraph 2, Annex I sections 3.1, 3.3 and 3.4
+Guideline related to: Article 5 paragraph 3, Article 6 paragraph 7, Article 8 paragraph 4, Article 9 paragraph 2, Annex I Sections 3.1, 3.3 and 3.4

-- Question: Article 4 of the Pressure Equipment Directive allows Member States to require the information for pressure equipment described in Annex 1 sections 3.3 and 3.4 to be provided in the language of the country in which the equipment or assembly reaches the final user.
-If so required, does this impose the task of translating on the manufacturer? - Answer: The PED allows Member States to require translation and consequently to take restrictive measures if this requirement is not fulfilled.
+Question Article 5 paragraph 3 of the Pressure Equipment Directive allows Member States to require the information for pressure equipment described in Annex 1 Sections 3.3 and 3.4 to be provided in the official language(s) of the country in which the equipment or assembly reaches the final user.
+If so required, does this impose the task of translating on the manufacturer?
+Answer The PED allows Member States to require translation and consequently to take restrictive measures if this requirement is not fulfilled.
 Manufacturers, distributors and importers should be aware of this requirement.
 If the national legislation requires the translation, it has to be fulfilled.
-When the equipment is not placed on the market in the Member State of the final user, the person introducing the equipment in the linguistic area (e.g. the importer, the distributor, the manufacturer of an assembly including such equipment) must ensure the requirement is fulfilled.
+When the equipment is not made available placed on the market in the Member State of the final user, the person introducing the equipment in the linguistic area (e.g. the importer, the distributor, the manufacturer of an assembly including such equipment) must ensure the requirement is fulfilled.
 For pressure equipment specifically manufactured for a defined end user which is subject to contract between the supplier and user, they can also contractually agree who shall do the translation(s) taking into account the national law.
+Reason Note